 1. Select Align Photos... command from the Workflow menu.

 2. In the Align Photos dialog box select the desired alignment options.
 The settings presented on the image below are set based on the particular dataset parameters and can be referred to as example values, the settings may differ depending on the project.

-Disabling Generic preselection option may be helpful for the low resolution images of the areas with dense vegetation, such as crop fields or forests.
+Disabling Generic preselection option may be helpful for the low resolution images of the areas with vegetation, such as crop fields or forests.

 3. Click OK button.